sdnydude/dhg-core4/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for DHG Core 4
+about: Suggest a new feature for DHG Core 4
-title: "[FEAT] "
 labels: enhancement
-assignees: ""
 ---

-## Feature Description
+## Description

-Describe the feature you would like to see.
+What feature would you like?

-## Use Case
+## Motivation

-What problem does this solve?
-Who benefits from it?
+Why is it needed?

 ## Proposed Solution

-Describe your preferred solution, if you have one.

-## Alternatives

-Describe any alternative solutions or workarounds you have considered.
+Your preferred approach.

 ## Additional context

-Add any other context or screenshots here.